gregmercer/rooms-bot/README.md

 Once the bot is started, you can invite the bot to a Slack Channel
 ```
-1. Go to the channel
+1. Go to a channel
 2. Type the following:
   /invite @rooms
 ```